browserify/browser-resolve/README.md

 * `paths` - `require.paths` array to use if nothing is found on the normal `node_modules` recursive walk
 * `packageFilter` - transform the parsed `package.json` contents before looking at the `main` field
 * `modules` - object with module id/name -> path mappings to consult before doing manual resolution (use to provide core modules)
+* `browser` - the 'browser' property to use from package.json (defaults to 'browser')

 ### resolve.sync(id, opts={})